Alex George

 Guru Ulaganathan

 Guru earned his B.S. in Microbiology, Immunology and Molecular Genetics from the University of California, Los Angeles (UCLA) in 2023.
 As an undergraduate, his research centered around using C. elegans as a model to study chemical reprotoxicity.
-At Duke, he aims to focus his doctoral work on chemical mixtures and developmental neurotoxicity.
+At Duke, he is focused on studying the effects of heavy metals and cannabinoids on developmental neurotoxicity.
 Outside the lab, Guru is usually reading whodunnits or occasionally biking at night.

 PhD Program: Environment